Insights

 Purchasers

-When selling a property, the Act places the obligation on the Vendor and estate agents to disclose any material fact to a prospective purchaser.
+When selling a property, the Act places the obligation on the seller and estate agents to disclose any material fact to a prospective purchaser.

 Click here to find out exact what is meant by the term material fact.

-It is important for you to obtain pre-contractual advice so that your solicitor can review the sale documents and advise you of any terms and conditions that are unfair to you and raise any potential red flags (including material facts) disclosed in the Vendors Statement such as illegal building works, building defects, cladding, water leaks etc.
+It is important for you to obtain pre-contractual advice so that your solicitor can review the sale documents and advise you of any terms and conditions that are unfair to you and raise any potential red flags (including material facts) disclosed in the Section 32 Vendor’s Statement such as illegal building works, building defects, cladding, water leaks etc.

-However, there is no obligation for ’material facts’ to be disclosed in a Contract of Sale or Vendor’s Statement so it is also important that you make your own enquiries and carry out such due diligence to satisfy yourself.
-This may include, speaking to neighbours, asking the selling agent if there are any material facts of the Property and why the Vendor is selling, calling the Council to ask if there have been any complaints of the Property or neighbouring properties etc.
+However, there is no obligation for ’material facts’ to be disclosed in a Contract of Sale or Section 2 Vendor’s Statement so it is also important that you make your own enquiries and carry out such due diligence to satisfy yourself.
+This may include, speaking to neighbours, asking the selling agent if there are any material facts of the property and why the vendor is selling, calling the Council to ask if there have been any complaints in relation to the property or neighbouring properties etc.

 Vendors

-If you are not certain on what you need to disclose, we recommend that you discuss any concerns you may have with your solicitor preparing the Contract of Sale and Vendor’s Statement so that your solicitor can advise you of your disclosure requirements.
+If you are not certain on what you need to disclose, we recommend that you discuss any concerns you may have with your solicitor or conveyancer preparing the Contract of Sale and Section 32 Vendor’s Statement so that your representative can advise you of your disclosure requirements.

-Our Property & Property development lawyers have extensive experience in dealing with all aspects of property, real estate and property development law.
+Our Property & Property development lawyers have extensive experience in dealing with all aspects of property and real estate.
 Our team of property lawyers, including an accredited specialist have assisted many clients with their property needs including neighbour or property disputes.

-If you have any questions or would like to find out how our property lawyers can assist you, please don’t hesitate to contact our office on +61 3 9822 8588.
+If you have any questions or would like to find out how our property lawyers can assist you, please don’t hesitate to contact our office today on +61 3 9822 8588 or email us HERE.

 I would like to receive Burke Lawyers Newsletters